avivmamon/cs2-config/README.md

 # Counter Strike 2 - Config

-This repository contains custom configuration files for Counter-Strike: Global Offensive.
+This repository contains custom configuration files for Counter-Strike 2.
 These include an `autoexec.cfg` for general gameplay tweaks and a `training.cfg` for practice mode settings.

 ## Installation